RamonFolguera/Frontend-for-a-Dental-Clinic-React-Redux/README.md

 <img src="./img/readme/allregisteredusersasadmin.JPG">

 ## Future functionaly
-⬜ Search and filter tool to find a user or an appointment
+⬜ Search and filter tool to find a user or an appointment ⬜ Add a Superadmin role able to assign roles to our users

 <!-- ## Contributions
 Suggestions and contributions are more than welcomed.